 How we use your data

-When you register online in advance of starting your programme, you will be able to add a 'preferred forename' to your record.
-This can be edited via the Self Service portal at any time during your studies.
+If you have not already provided a 'preferred forename', one will be created on your student record based upon your first forename.
+When you register online in advance of starting your programme, you will be able to amend this and it can also be edited via the Self Service portal at any time during your studies.

-The official name held on your student record will be used throughout your studies in formal documentation, for example letters to confirm your registration, your Confirmation of Acceptance for Studies if you are a Tier 4 student, and your degree certificate and transcript.
+The official name held on your student record will be used throughout your studies in formal documentation, for example letters to confirm your registration, your Confirmation of Acceptance for Studies if you are a Tier 4/Student visa holder, and your degree certificate and transcript.

 If you wish to change your title (e.g. Miss, Ms, Mrs, Mr, Mx) whilst at Loughborough University, you should email the Student Office (taught students) or the Doctoral College Office (postgraduate research students).
 To make any other changes to your name, you will need to make a written request using the form below.
-The form and supporting evidence (an original document or certified copy) should be taken to the Student Enquiries Counter in the Rutland Building or Student Services desk at the London campus.
+The form and supporting evidence (an original document or certified copy) should either be emailed to the Student Office or Doctoral College Office, or be taken to the Student Enquiries Counter on the Loughborough campus or Student Services desk at the London campus.

 If you are a distance learning student or registered for reassessment without attendance, please email the Student Office (taught students) or the Doctoral College Office (postgraduate research students).